-- 2 heaping tbsp kasoori methi (dry fenugreek leaves)
+- 2 heaping tbsp kasoori methi (dry fenugreek leaves), optional

-- 2 cups vegetable stock, or more (use water if you don't have this, but stock will add more flavor)
+- 2 cups or more vegetable stock (Can sub water but stock will add even more flavor)

 - Mix all the ingredients except the tofu.
 Now slather the marinade on the slices of tofu you've prepared and set aside for about half an hour.